VladFomin/SMPE-2025-2026/M2R ParallelQuicksort/report.md

 *Quicksort performance with 95% confidence intervals.
 The shaded regions represent the uncertainty of the mean execution time.
 Non-overlapping intervals indicate statistically significant performance differences.*

+**Conclusion**

+Parallel QuickSort shows no gain for small inputs due to threading overhead, but approaches sequential performance on large datasets.
+The built-in qsort remains the most efficient overall.